Bankers burning midnight oil to resolve Rs 3.8 trn NPAs before deadline

 Most banks are having their board meeting to approve a resolution plan or a management committee meeting to sanction credit to these defaulting companies on Monday, he added.

-Last week State Bank managing director Arijit Basu has said about eight power projects worth Rs 17,000 crore were expected to be resolved soon as lenders were nearing consensus on these accounts.
+Last week State Bank managing director Arijit Basu has said about eight power projects worth Rs 170 billion were expected to be resolved soon as lenders were nearing consensus on these accounts.

 "We have looked at 13-14 accounts which would entail changes in the managements, investment etc. Of these, we are looking at seven to eight accounts very closely, to get some consensus among banks," Basu had said.